 The echoes, the parallels with the genocide in Rwanda were impossible to ignore.

-When debating free speech, I am often asked how I can possibly be against European laws that criminalise holocaust denial.
+When debating free speech, I am often asked how I can possibly be against European laws that criminalise Holocaust denial.
 Since reading Bad News, I’ve been pointing to the Rwandan example by way of an answer, that it is generally not a good idea to enshrine a particular version of history in law.

 In the podcast, Anjan explains how President Kagame is able to leverage the genocide for his own political ends, presenting an official narrative that places him as the saviour of the country.
 Alternative accounts of the genocide are suppressed.
 In this case, challenging the official history of the events of 1994 could be seen as a dissident act.
 It would be extremely perilous if genocide denial laws were enacted in Rwanda as they have in Germany, Austria, and elsewhere in Europe.

 I created this podcast as a Proof of Concept.
 Anjan showed gentlemanly patience as I worked out how to use some new equipment and tested some recording methods.
 I would love to record more discussions like this, either for English PEN or just as a personal project.
-I am really proud with this first attempt, but would welcome feedback on the production, aesthetics, interview style and anything else.
+I am really proud of this first attempt but would welcome feedback on the production, aesthetics, interview style and anything else.
 I would also happily take suggestions for interviewees.